Canshuo/data-analysis-projects-with-python/README.md

 Basically, above is a brief picture of how I will present my work.
 I am not going to include every project here.

 Last, I am doing this to enhance my own learning, not to teach.
 If I want to present it, I got to organize the content as well as my language.
 I've never done this, but it is good to try.
+And you are very welcomed to point out my mistakes.
+I will be really grateful.